philjhale/tech-platform-engineering-test/README.md

 ## Mews - Platform Engineering Team - Interview Test

 Please complete and return this technical test before attending your interview at Mews.
 This isn't something we would like you to spend a long time on - **we recommend no more than 3 hours**.
-You can give us the results in any way that makes sense to you (if sharing a github private repo, our github usernames are in the footer of the page), but please do not publish them publicly.
+You can give us the results in any way that makes sense to you.
+If sharing a GitHub repository, please make it private and grant access to the GitHub usernames at the bottom of the page.

 Your response to this technical assessment will be used to start a technical discussion at your interview.
 We're more interested in how you approach the problem and implement your solution than in you finding a “correct” answer to the question.